 Judicial clerkships are highly valued by employers.
 Most law firms give former clerks credit for one or two years of practice, depending on the length of the clerkship; some firms give former clerks a bonus when they join the firm; and a few firms even require new associates to have clerked.

 Federal and state court judges employ law graduates to work as their law clerks, typically for a one or two-year appointment.
 Law clerks may analyze cases, discuss them with the judge, and draft and edit judicial opinions.
 Clerks for trial judges are involved in building the factual record, and their work can involve motions, orders, status conferences, jury instructions, and trials as well as the more familiar briefs and opinions.
 Clerks for appellate court judges are presented with the record from the trial court and are asked to resolve legal issues, which typically are presented in the form of briefs, discussed in the form of bench memoranda, and resolved in the form of opinions.

-For complete information about Emory Law's judicial clerkshop opportunities, contact the Career Center or visit Symplicity for program documents, academic requirements, and the application process.
+For complete information about Emory Law's judicial clerkship opportunities, contact the Center for Public Service or Assistant Dean Rita Sheffey.